Sending and Receiving Bitcoin

 Using a Block Explorer

-Many block explorers exist that allow a user to cross reference their specific transaction with Bitcoin’s blockchain in order to see whether it has been confirmed and included in the latest block.
+Many block explorers exist that allow a user to query their specific transaction against Bitcoin’s blockchain in order to see whether it has been confirmed and included in a block.
+Once a transaction is included in a block, it has one confirmation.
+Each subsequent block adds another confirmation to the transaction, and a transaction is generally considered immutable after six confirmations.